How To Build an Underground Bunker in 12 Easy Steps

 Credit: Economic Times

-You'll be spending some time beneath your bunker during the initial incident, whether it's a radioactive holocaust or an apocalyptic scenario.
+During the initial incident, like a radioactive disaster or an apocalyptic event, you'll spend some time in your bunker.
 Each individual should have enough food and water to last at least two weeks.
 Make sure you're refilling and changing your foods regularly; you don't want to eat spoiled food in an emergency.

 Credit: Rising S Bunkers